Dr. Faramarz Tamanna: Life in brief

 Dr. Tamanna’s wife is Arezou Noorestani.
 Arezou, a university Professor, an official of the Ministry of Foreign Affairs and a human rights activist, is also a well-known public figure in Afghanistan.
 She is basically one of the very few Afghan women in the last 100 years of Afghanistan history who alongside their husbands campaigned for democracy and women’s rights during the Afghan presidential elections.
 Arezou had many public media engagements and appearances with Dr. Tamanna.

-I was only six years old when my dear brother, Dr. Abdul Hakim, took me to Aton Herawi School (in Herat Province) on his bike to take the first step in my journey towards knowledge.
+I was only six years old when I entered to Aton Herawi School (in Herat Province) to take the first step in my journey towards knowledge.
 I remember I was so excited and full of childish curiosity that I insisted on filling the registration form by myself.
 I had already learned the alphabet at home.
 Of course, I had to read the questions again and again before I could answer them.
 That day, I wrote neatly on the form: “Faramarz Tamanna, son of Abdul Karim, born on 25 Dalw 1355 (Solar Hijri calendar) in Bagh E Zaghan alley in Heart, Afghanistan”.
 It was only later that I found out that I was born on 14 February 1977, on the “Valentine’s Day” celebrated in many Western countries as the day of love.

 When I was born, my father, who is a poet and an intellectual, was in Kabul because he was appointed by late Sardar Mohammed Daoud Khan as a member of the Loya Jirga (“grand assembly”), the traditional assembly to ratify the constitution in Afghanistan.
 It was only 10 days after my birth that he came back home to join my mother, Rahima Amirzada, a truly caring, compassionate and selfless woman.
 He called the newly-born baby “Faramarz”.
 Otherwise, I might have been called “Abdul Basir,” the name suggested by my maternal grandfather.
-I cannot say how glad I am that nine of my siblings are also named after characters in Shahnameh (“The Book of Kings” in Persian), the great epic poem by the grate poet Ferdawsi.
+I cannot say how glad I am that I have been named after characters in Shahnameh (“The Book of Kings” in Persian), the great epic poem by the grate poet Ferdawsi.

 My wife, Arezou Nooristani, holds a Master’s degree in International Relations and is working in the Office of the Spokesperson and the Directorate General for Public Information of the Afghan Ministry of Foreign Affairs.
 She is also teaching at the University of Afghanistan.
 She is a kind lady full of dignity and wisdom, who shares her love with me and our children, Siawash and Afrasiab.
 If it was not for her, the difficulties of life would be unbearable.
 She has been with me every moment of our married life, especially when she helps me make big decisions with her invaluable advice.

-I completed the elementary school in Herat, secondary school in Tehran, and the final years of high school in Mawlana Abdul Rahman Jami School back in Herat.
+I completed the elementary and secondary school in Herat and the final years of high school in Mawlana Abdul Rahman Jami School.
 I took the university entrance exam in 1994 and was admitted to the Faculty of Economics at Herat University.
-After the Taliban’s invasion of Herat, I transferred to Kabul University and received a degree in Economics.
+After the Taliban’s invasion of Herat, I transferred to Kabul University.
 When Taliban took over Kabul, I moved back to my hometown, Herat.

 In 1997, I was granted a scholarship from the Faculty of Economics and Political Sciences in Shahid Beheshti University of Tehran.
 I started a second bachelor’s degree, but this time in Political Science.
 I received my BA in 2001, and started my graduate studies at the same university in 2003.
 I received an MA in International Relations in 2006.
 My thesis was titled: “The United States Strategies to Combat Terrorism: The Case of Post-9/11 Afghanistan.”
 In graduate school, I had the pleasure to meet some well-known Iranian professors of International Relations, of which I always find myself in debt to Dr. Abdul Ali Ghawam and Dr. Mahmood Sariolghalam.
 I was a student of Dr. Sariolghalam for almost 10 years and he was always a great role model for me to look up to.
 Dr. Sariolghalam is undoubtedly one of the greatest experts in International Relations in Asia, best known for his research and studies on the issues of the Third-World developing countries.

-When I returned to Afghanistan in 2010, I intended to continue my academic life as a postdoctoral scholar.
-Unfortunately, I was not able to find a suitable postdoctoral position in any of the universities in the region.
-As a result, I submitted my application for a second PhD to the School of International Studies (SIS) of the Jawaharlal Nehru University (JNU) in India.
+When I returned to Afghanistan in 2010, I intended to continue my academic life.
+As a result, I submitted my application for a PhD to the School of International Studies (SIS) of the Jawaharlal Nehru University (JNU) in India.
 I went through several exams and interviews again to enter a PhD program in Security Studies.
 In 2014, I defended my dissertation on “Security Problem in Afghanistan: A Study of Domestic Factors” using a theoretical approach to Constructivism.

 The priceless guidance of Dr. K. Warikoo, my professor and supervisor, certainly opened new doors to knowledge and scientific methods of acquiring it to me.
 Studying both in Iran and in India provided me with the opportunity to combine two different methodological approaches.
 My “deductive” understanding of international relations in Iran was merged into my “inductive” reading of that field of knowledge in India, and new pathways in scientific studies were opened to me as a result.
 Such experiences have provided me with the competence to teach Research Methods and Analysis in International Relations for many years in different universities.